jsa4000/Getting-Started-Microservices/Kubernetes/04_Install_Helm.md

     SELECT * FROM authors
     ```

+Verify (mysql) the deletion of the pod, so it will be restarted again using the volume and installed in the same node

+    sudo kubectl delete pods/mysql-db-78cbb845d8-9kx7z

 To uninstall a release.

     sudo helm list
     sudo helm delete <NAME>
     sudo helm del --purge <NAME>

+In order to recover the persistance volumes, you may have to delete and recreate the PersistentVolume resource.

 To remove all releases